Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

-\textbf{Key advantages of pseudocode-based code translation.} We identified three major advantages of emulating explicit semantic translation via pseudocode-based translation to complement direct translation.
-One of them facilitates the understanding of the original programs and reduces the burden of one step, and the other two help LLMs handle differences across PLs.
-Practitioners are encouraged to leverage the advantages of pseudocode-based translation for original programs or PL pair fitting them.
+We identified three major advantages of pseudocode-based translation over direct translation.
+One of them facilitates the understanding of the original programs and reduces the burden of an integrated step, and the other two help LLMs handle differences across PLs.
+They align with the limitations of direct translation identified in prior studies \cite{icse24translationllmsurvey,ase23ctstudysjtu,icse25intertrans}.
+Practitioners are encouraged to leverage these advantages to translate the original programs or across PL pairs fitting them.